EladCoding/HideMetaData/README.md

 ### Installing

-Clone the project to your computer
+Clone the project to your computer.

 ```
 git clone https://github.com/EladCoding/HideMetaData.git
 ```

-Compile the project
+Compile the project.

 ```
 cd $ProjectDir$